johannahrodgers/api/source/api/cookbook/index.md

 * Transcription of image-based content - various examples gathered (43,44,45,46,47,48)
 * Transcription of audio and video
+* Transcription of content into XML, with XPaths to select a segment

 ## Other kinds of annotations
 _(leading on to segmentation examples later)_